maximzxcv/SIS/README.md

 ##RESTful Service
-Standart MS Web API. instead of [id] parameter in routes it uses [name], as it is task specifix unique identifire.
+-Standart MS Web API. instead of [id] parameter in routes it uses [name], as it is task specifix unique identifire.
-Sis.Interview.Dal - contains data access logic as well as some buisseness logic, project simplicity allows to do it. midiaFormat supporting implemented in WebApiConfig.cs.
+-Sis.Interview.Dal - contains data access logic as well as some buisseness logic, project simplicity allows to do it.
+-MidiaFormat supporting implemented in WebApiConfig.cs.

 ##Interface
 Implemented using Angular.
 Controller can be find in scripts/app/RetrospectiveService.js